cuzfrog/sbt-tmpfs/fileSyncTest/FileSyncTest.md

 # rsync vs sbt.IO
-## File synchronization performance test.
+## Local file synchronization performance test.

 I met this problem, how to choose an at-hand algorithm to sync mapped directories?